Harold Beeley: Early life and academics

 Beeley was born in Manchester, England to an upper middle-class London merchant in 1909, and studied at Highgate School and The Queen's College, Oxford, gaining a First in Modern History.
 He began his career in academia; from 1930 he began to teach modern history as an assistant lecturer at Sheffield University, and the next year he moved to University College London also as an assistant lecturer.
 In 1935, he was appointed as a junior research fellow and lecturer at The Queen's College, Oxford and, during 1938 to 1939, Beeley lectured at University College Leicester.
 During his academic career, he wrote a short biography on British Prime Minister Benjamin Disraeli which was one of a series of Great Lives biographies published by Duckworth in 1936.

 Beeley did not serve in the British armed forces during World War II because of his poor eyesight.
-Instead, he worked at Chatham House with Arnold Toynbee in 1939; he subsequently joined the Foreign Office's Research Department, and he finally worked on the Preparatory Commission of the United Nations in San Francisco in 1945, where helped design the UN Trusteeship Council along with Ralph Bunche.
+Instead, he worked at Chatham House with Arnold Toynbee in 1939; he subsequently joined the Foreign Office's Research Department, and he finally worked on the Preparatory Commission of the United Nations in San Francisco in 1945, where he helped design the UN Trusteeship Council along with Ralph Bunche.

 Before becoming a diplomat, Beeley was chosen to serve as Secretary of the Anglo-American Commission of Inquiry on Palestine in 1946.
 Beeley believed then and afterward that the founding of Israel would forever complicate relations between the United Kingdom and the Middle East, resulting in an enduring dislike of Beeley among leading Zionists and the Jewish Agency.
 According to The New York Times, his views on the issue may have helped persuade Ernest Bevin to try to limit Jewish immigration to the region.